-Did you know that over a three-year period, annual reports on Port State Control (PSC) reveal ISM, Fire Safety, and Certificate and Documentation as the leading detainable deficiencies?
+Did you know that over a three-year period, annual reports on Port State Control (PSC) reveal that ISM-related, Fire Safety, and Certificate and Documentation as the leading detainable deficiencies?
 Preparing for a PSC inspection is paramount for ensuring adherence to international maritime regulations and averting potential detentions.
 All ships worldwide are subject to PSC inspections at any given time as they enter a port or harbour.

-PSC inspectors scrutinize the ship's certificates and documents to verify their currency and compliance with SOLAS, MARPOL, and ISPS Code regulations.
+PSC inspectors examine the ship's certificates and documents to verify their currency and compliance with SOLAS, MARPOL, and ISPS Code regulations.
 The integrity of the vessel's hull and structure is inspected for any signs of damage, corrosion, or wear.
 Additionally, crew competency and working conditions are evaluated to ensure proper training and access to necessary facilities.

-The Paris Memorandum of Understanding (MoU) delineates four primary types of port state control inspections: initial, detailed, expanded, and concentrated campaigns.
 Low-risk ships are inspected at least once every three years, standard-risk ships annually, and high-risk ships bi-annually.

 Key Takeaways